PubIndexingAPI/indexing-app-starter/README.md

 - [API Key](https://docs.pubindexapi.com/docs/api-keys).
 If you do not already have one please visit the API dashboard https://app.pubindexapi.com/.

-- pnpm, Yarn or npm, which is included with Node.js.
+- pnpm, Yarn or npm.

 ## Installation